martinkearn/AI-Services-Workshop/Knowledge/Lab.md

 # Knowledge Services Lab
 In this lab you'll learn about the Q&A Maker service and the Cortana Intelligence Recommendations solution

-## Part 1 - QnA Maker with innocent drinks
+## Part 1 - QnA Maker with Innocent Drinks
 In this section you'll setup a simple Q&A Maker service base don the FAQs found on the Innocent drinks website.
 You'll then tune it slightly by adding your own data to the knowledge base

 ### Part 1.1 - Create QnA Maker Service